 If your goal is to earn your bachelor’s degree, we’ll help you get there.
 In order to receive a bachelor’s degree from a New Mexico public institution of higher education, you must complete at least 35 core credits in the areas of communications, mathematics, laboratory science, social/behavioral science, and humanities/fine arts.
 In other words, you can complete your first year and sophomore year at SFCC and you can transfer on to a university or college.

 SFCC offers many of these courses; however, planning for effective transfer with maximum efficiency is ultimately your responsibility.
-You are highly encouraged to consult with advisers at the institution you plan to transfer, in order to clearly determine how the courses will be applied toward graduation.
+You are highly encouraged to consult with advisors at the institution you plan to transfer, in order to clearly determine how the courses will be applied toward graduation.

 The colleges and universities listed below are the transfer institutions selected most frequently by Santa Fe Community College students.
 Click below for their websites and more information.